AyeshaaSiddiqua/Ayesha_Atri-Labs_Internship/README.md

 # Ayesha_Atri-Labs_Internship
 Restaurant Website
 =======
-# AtriLabsAssigiment
+# AtriLabsAssignment
-Clone of a Restaurant Website using AtriLabs
+Clone of a Restaurant Website using Atri Labs Framework
 >>>>>>> 8583a39 (My first commit!!)